rocketacademy/sarah-classic/README.md

 In this course you will learn the basics of what code is and build some simple programs.

+# What is a program?

+For the purposes of this course we will constrain our definition of what coding / programming means and what a program is used for.

+We'll define a program as: **instructions to the computer to process an input and give an output**.

+# What is coding?

+Coding is distinct from the *program* that a coder produces.

+The process of coding includes:

+- translate a set of real world data into a set of abstractions
+- representation and abstraction of data inside the computer
+- what operations the computer must make on that data
+- what output is given and the representation of that output

 # Operations

 Coding means writing instructions for the computer to execute.